OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

 ### Concurrent Uploads

-For all files larger than 64 MB, they are automatically stored as something called a Block Blob.
+All files larger than 64 MB are automatically stored as something called a Block Blob.
 Every block is uploaded to Azure and stored individually, to be logically combined and ordered once all the blocks have been successfully sent.
 Azure Blob Storage has a maximum block size of 4 MB.
 Considering a single BAM alignment file can be more than 415 GB in size, we're dealing with a _lot_ of blocks.
-In fact, at this time, Azure can't even store the larger BAM's _at all_.
-They promise us that's changing though.
+(In fact, at this time, ~~Azure can't even store the larger BAM's *at all*.
+They promise us that's changing though.~~)

-The point of all this, is that uploading one of our alignment files would take a really long time, one 4 MB block at a time.
-Instead, their Java SDK allows us to send blocks up to Azure *concurrently*:
+The point of all this, is that uploading one of our alignment files would take a really long time, if we had to upload one 4 MB block at a time sequentially.
+So, Microsoft's Java SDK allows us to send blocks up to Azure *concurrently*:

 ~~~
   // specify number of parts to upload at the same time
-  int numConcurrent = 10;
+  int numConcurrent = 10;	// we actually set ours to 20-30
   BlobRequestOptions options = new BlobRequestOptions();
   options.setConcurrentRequestCount(numConcurrent);